 “Your essay should be a chance to let your writing skills shine,” says Furnari, so don’t waste the opportunity!
 Just remember that even the most ordinary topic can be approached in an extraordinary way.
 She recalls an application essay that described the student’s love of physics through his love of sledding as a child.
 Simple and sincere, it was the perfect window into that student’s life.
 “Ultimately, it’s not what you write about—it’s how you write it that’s important.”

-What not to write
+Suggestions for what not to write

-- The Dictionary Essay This essay opens with a word, followed by the applicant describing the word’s significance, and it always sounds contrived.
+- The Dictionary Essay: This essay opens with a word, followed by the applicant describing the word’s significance, and it always sounds contrived.

-- Parents Writing about how admirable your parents are is hard to do without sounding generic.
+- Parents: Writing about how admirable your parents are is hard to do without sounding generic.

-- Sports Admission counselors have read every sport disaster and/or victory story out there.
+- Sports: Admission counselors have read every sport disaster and/or victory story out there.
 They also know you loved your coach.

-- The Recipe “Two cups enthusiasm, one teaspoon determination, and a dash of dreams make the perfect student.”
+- The Recipe: “Two cups enthusiasm, one teaspoon determination, and a dash of dreams make the perfect student.”
 This is also the recipe for a boring essay.

-- Tragedies Whether about personal or social tragedies, these essays make it hard for admission counselors to be objective, and they actually tend to reveal very little about the applicant.
+- Tragedies: Whether about personal or social tragedies, these essays make it hard for admission counselors to be objective, and they actually tend to reveal very little about the applicant.

-- The Big Question In this essay, students attempt to answer a broad, profound, but ultimately impossible question, like “what is the meaning of life?”
+- The Big Question: In this essay, students attempt to answer a broad, profound, but ultimately impossible question, like “what is the meaning of life?”

-- Shameless Groveling Don’t use your essay to applaud the school you’re applying to, which includes criticizing other colleges to make a comparison.
+- Shameless Groveling: Don’t use your essay to applaud the school you’re applying to, which includes criticizing other colleges to make a comparison.